THE NEXT BEST ROAD BIKE SHOES

 In contrast, the RC703 has a stiffer, leather-like edge and nothing clever (or at all) to keep the flap from sliding up except tightening the Boa dial down more.
 I got used to the feeling, but I didn’t love it.

-Fit – The S-Phyre RC903 shoes come with insoles that have the venting perforations I mentioned earlier and medium and tall arch pads that you can Velcro in to add support.
-While I still prefer my Specialized Body Geometry after-market insoles in most shoes, I find these are nearly as good and use them most of the season.
+Fit – The S-Phyre RC903 comes with insoles that you can add medium or tall pads to for added arch support.
+While I still prefer my Specialized Body Geometry after-market insoles in most shoes, I find the Shimano insoles are nearly as good and use them most of the season in my S-Phyres.

 Durability – While I’ve not ridden the RC703 long enough to rate its overall durability or how its uppers may wear compared to those on the S-Phyre RC903, I’ve already experienced the added scuffing around the outsides of its heel cups.
 There’s a far smaller cap around this area of the RC703 shoes than on the S-Phyres.

 Style – The key difference between the two models is the choice of colorways and their finish.
-While Shimano often adds “special edition” colorways to its shoe lines, the RC703 was introduced with black, white, and sage green options, all with matte finishes.
+While Shimano often adds “special edition” colorways to its shoe lines, the RC703 was introduced in matte black, matte white, and a semi-gloss sage green option.

 In contrast, the S-Phyre RC903 is blingier both with its choice of colors and the glossy finish on most of the uppers and the protective heel cup.